Acorns Early vs. Greenlight: Which app is best for your family?

 Pricing

-Overall, GoHenry is a good value if you have a smaller family or just want the basics – debit cards, parental controls, and age-tiered financial education resources.
-But, Greenlight may be a better value for bigger families or those who want more features like interest on savings, cash back, and security protections.
+Overall, Acorns Early is a good value if you have a smaller family or just want the basics – debit cards, parental controls, and age-tiered financial education resources.
+However, Greenlight may be a better value for larger families or those who want additional features, such as interest on savings, cash back, and security protections.

 Greenlight pricing

-Greenlight offers three plans based on features and benefits.
-Each covers debits cards up to five kids, with a core set of tools and protections.
+Greenlight offers four plans, each based on its features and benefits.
+Each covers debit cards for up to five kids, with a core set of tools and protections.

 Core: $5.99/mo.